API Reference

 text

-Wait for the indicated period before retrying.
+Wait the indicated 60 seconds before retrying.
 Retrying immediately will continue to return 429 until the window resets.
+(Monthly QUOTA_EXCEEDED responses do not carry Retry-After; see below.)

-Hive retries provider failures with exponential backoff before surfacing an error to you.
-See Error Reference for provider error handling details.
+Hive retries provider failures where safe before surfacing an error to you.
+See Error Codes for provider error handling details.

 Cache responses where possible.
 Token prices and protocol TVL don't change every second.
-A short TTL cache reduces your request count significantly.
+A short TTL cache reduces your request count.

 Use category endpoints for focused queries.
 Category-scoped endpoints (/hive_market_data/mcp, /hive_security_risk/mcp) expose a smaller tool surface and reduce the chance of hitting provider limits unrelated to your task.